webphil/PraxisseminarSS18_OBS_PLUGIN/README.md

 # PraxisseminarSS18_OBS_PLUGIN

-Developing  a Open Brodcaster Software (OBS) Plugin, to be used for Usability Studies.
+Developing  a Open Brodcaster Software (OBS) Plugin, to be used for Usability Studies, as a part of the Projectmodule Master course for the M.Sc.
+Computer Science, at University Regensburg.

 Requirements include: